 When doing business, impressions are everything regardless of which side you are on (business or consumer), on or off-line.
 Think about it… off-line, you notice how they speak, what they wear, how they present themselves, and the quality of their business cards.

 The very same applies online.
 For example, if you email in one-liners, do not spell check, do not use proper sentence structure, or lack basic grammar, how do you think that reflects on you and your business?
 How does that show what type of customer you may be if your email indicates that you can’t put a well-structured sentence together?

 Not good, right?
 When it comes to email, impressions are everything.

 I’ve worked with all kinds of professionals over the years.
-And, there are those who come off less than positively simply because they are either not aware of or choose not to practice proper Business Email Etiquette.
+And, some come off less than positively simply because they are either unaware or choose not to practice proper Business Email Etiquette.

 Why are folks so resistant to something that can do nothing but add a positive shine to their business?

-For more on business focused email topics visit my Business E-mail Etiquette Blog.
+For more on business-focused email topics, visit my Business Email Etiquette Blog.